Here’s the latest from CNBC:

 Here’s the latest monthly chart for Brent crude oil ― the international oil price:

-I haven’t changed the chart for a few weeks now ― it paints the overall picture for crude.
+The monthly chart paints the overall picture for crude.
 To make things simple, focus on the three coloured channels ― pink, red and blue.
-Brent oil has surprised the bulls ― myself included ― and crashed through all channels.
+Brent oil has surprised the bulls, myself included, and crashed through all channels.
 It’s trading just under major support of $60 per barrel, shown by the horizontal black line.

 I don’t know what will happen next.